 Scorpius used to be larger.
 The ancient Greeks considered the Libra constellation to be the claws of the scorpion.

-Antares, a red supergiant, is the 16th brightest star, with an apparent magnitude between 0.96 and 1.8.
+Antares, also called alpha Scorpii, is a red supergiant and the 16th brightest star, with an apparent magnitude between 0.96 and 1.8.
 It is part of a binary system, having a faint companion.
+Shaula, also known as Lambda Scorpii, is the second-brightest star in the constellation and the 25th brightest star in the sky, with an apparent magnitude of about 1.63.
+Astronomers have confirmed it too is made up of two stars, and there could be a third one given that the star system is producing more X-rays than expected.
 Other binary stars in Scorpius include Beta, Nu, Xi and Sigma Scorpii.

 Scorpius is also home to four deep space object that were among the first to be catalogued by Charles Messier: M4 (NGC6121); M6 (NGC6405), also called the Butterfly Cluster; M7 (NGC6475); and M80 (NGC6093).

 Scorpius and Orion are often intertwined in Greek mythology.
 According to one myth, Orion boasted that he would kill every animal on the earth.
 The goddess-hunter Artemis and her mother, Leto, dispatched a scorpion to kill Orion.
 Zeus put the scorpion in the heavens after it won the battle.
 In another myth, the god Apollo, Artemis's twin brother, grew angry and sent a scorpion to attack Orion because he claimed to be a better hunter than Artemis.
 Zeus put Orion and Scorpius in the sky, but they are visible at different times of the year.